AfnanCSE98/Nginx-Load-Balancer-of-express-JS-App/README.md

 CMD ["/home/node/app/start.sh"]
 EXPOSE 5000
 ```
-* The `FROM` statement indicates nodeJS verssion.
+* The `FROM` statement indicates nodeJS version.I am currently using 16.0.1.
-* I am currently using 16.0.1.`WORKDIR` indicates the project directory,i.e. ddirectory containing all project files which in our case is app.
+* `WORKDIR` indicates the project directory,i.e. directory containing all project files which in our case is app.
-* `COPY` statement copies files from app directory to our Dockerfile.
+* `COPY` statement copies files from app directory to our docker image.
 * `RUN` command is executed while building the image.Writing `npm install` will install all the dependencies of our project.
 * `CMD` command gets executed while creating an instance of that image.The `start.sh` script contains the code for running 3 instances of the docker image at port 1111,2222 and 3333.
 * `EXPOSE` command exposes the image into a specific port.